The Best Rivers In Ontario For Trout And Steelhead

 Fishing Bowmanville Creek

-Bowmanville creek splits just before it enters Lake Ontario.
-The east fork is known as Soper Creek and the west fork is Bowmanville creek.
+Bowmanville Creek splits just before it enters Lake Ontario.
+The east fork is known as Soper Creek, and the west fork is Bowmanville Creek.

 Bowmanville Creek Fishway Blog – some cool pictures